Malibu Glass Box House

 At the rear the house steps down to a pool patio and then to the sloping yard.
 From the private and understated street facade one would never guess what lies within.

-Klopf Architecture project team: Geoff Campen, John Klopf, and Sherry Tan
+Klopf Architecture project team: Geoff Campen, John Klopf, AIA, and Sherry Tan

 Structural Engineer: ZFA